semantic-flow/sflo/documentation/mesh-resource.node-component.snapshot-distribution.md

 ## Distribution Filenaming Per Flow

 -  [[mesh-resource.node-component.flow.reference]], [[mesh-resource.node-component.flow.node-metadata]], [[mesh-resource.node-component.flow.node-config.operational]] and [[mesh-resource.node-component.flow.node-config.inheritable]] have their distributions named with `_ref`, `_meta`, `_config` and `_inheritable-config` respectively
-- [[mesh-resource.node-component.flow.payload]] distributions use the node slug as the base filename (no "_data" suffix):
+- [[mesh-resource.node-component.flow.payload]] distributions use the node slug as the base filename (no "_data" or "_payload" suffix):